eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/foxglove_tutorial.rst

 .. important::

-    Please remember to close the |ddsrecorder| before accessing the output file as the *.mcap* file needs to be properly closed.
+    Please remember to close the |ddsrecorder| application before accessing the output file as the *.mcap* file needs to be properly closed.

 Visualize data with Foxglove Studio
 ===================================